 Farmhouse style is focused on showcasing a warm and homey vibe by using natural materials and unpretentious designs.

-These wood options feature rustic and country living accents for your kitchen cabinets.
-Pine is particularly popular because of looking naturally knotty.
+These options feature rustic and country living accents for your kitchen cabinets.
+Pine is particularly popular because it looks naturally knotty.

-Pine wood cabinets are less durable then many types of cabinets, but are resistant to moisture, easy to work with and inexpensive.
-And if you add chalk paint in subtle tones, the farmhouse look on the cabinets and the kitchen will be completed.
+Pine wood cabinets are less durable than many types but are resistant to moisture, easy to work with, and inexpensive.
+And if you add chalk paint in subtle tones, the farmhouse look on the cabinetry and the kitchen will be completed.

 Shaker Cabinets

 Another notable trend in kitchen renovations is the minimalistic shaker kitchen cabinets.
-These cabinets feature either a traditional or contemporary style, depending on how they are designed.
+Depending on their design, these features are either traditional or contemporary.

 Originating in the 1770s American colonial era, the design came from a religious movement campaigning for functional and simple aesthetics.